jsinger67/parol/book/src/QnA.md

 The process of error recovery will surely shroud the original error location.
 Therefore it is advisable to temporarily disable it.

-Use Builder API (`disable_recovery()`) or command line argument (`--disable-recovery`).
+Use the Builder API (`disable_recovery()`) or the command-line argument (`--disable-recovery`).

 ### Enable traces

-In all projects that were generated with `parol new` the env_logger is built in.
+In all projects generated with `parol new`, `env_logger` is built in.
 First activate all traces.
-I'll show the principle in powershell because this will work on Windows as well as on Linux
+I will show the principle in PowerShell because this works on Windows as well as on Linux.

+> The `RUST_LOG` examples below are for Rust projects.
+In C#, use your application's logging setup
+> and inspect generated parser/action code similarly when tracing parse behavior.

 ```powershell
 $env:RUST_LOG="trace"
 ```
 Then run your scenario and examine the output.
-If necessary restrict the traces further by tweaking the RUST_LOG variable, e.g. for parser and scanner internals use this:
+If necessary, restrict the traces further by tweaking the RUST_LOG variable, e.g. for parser and scanner internals use this:
 ```powershell
 $env:RUST_LOG="parol_runtime=trace"